Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Generation of the true covariance matrix

 The $p$ eigenvectors of the true covariance matrix are obtained by generating $p$ random samples from $\mathcal{N}_p(\bm{0}, I_p)$ and orthogonalizing them using the Gram--Schmidt procedure.
 The contribution ratios, on the other hand, are generated as described in Algorithm~1.

 In Algorithm~1, we first branch according to whether a matrix satisfying the specified largest contribution ratio $c_1$ and smallest contribution ratio $c_1 / c_2$ can exist.
-If such a matrix exists, the contribution ratios are generated in principle from $\textnormal{Dir}_{p-2}(1)$, following the maximum entropy principle.
+If such a matrix exists, the contribution ratios are generated from $\textnormal{Dir}_{p-2}(1)$ in principle.
 However, depending on the values of $c_1$ and $c_2$, generating random samples from $\textnormal{Dir}_{p-2}(1)$ may become difficult.
 In such cases, all contribution ratios from the second to the $(p-1)$-th components are set equal.